 To assist it in discharging its responsibilities, the Board has established four standing committees of the Board: the Audit Committee, the Compensation Committee, the Conflict Resolution, Corporate Governance and Nominating Committee and the Environmental, Health and Safety Committee.
 The Audit Committee is comprised entirely of "independent" directors (as such term is defined in Multilateral Instrument 52-110 - Audit Committees).
-The Compensation Committee, the Conflict Resolution, Corporate Governance and Nominating Committee and the Environmental, Health and Safety Committee are each comprised entirely of independent directors.
+The Compensation Committee, the Conflict Resolution, Corporate Governance and Nominating Committee and the Environmental, Health and Safety Committee and the Environmental, Health and Safety Committee are each comprised entirely of independent directors.
 The Board may establish other standing committees from time to time.